minhquan0902/CP3405-Project/Doc/doc.md

 1. Install Git client
 2. Set up your SSH key authentication.
 Don't specify password for the generated SSH key.
 3. Choose your workspaces folder
-4. Run the following commands
+4. Run the following commands on your cmd or terminal

 ```sh
 $ git clone https://github.com/minhquan0902/CP3405-Project.git